bigomics/omicsplayground-doc/modules/mod7_Signature.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Two plots are showed in this panel:

-:**a**: The Contrast heatmap shows the similarity of the contrasts visualized as
+:**Foldchange heatmap**: The foldchange heatmap shows the similarity of the contrasts visualized as
         a clustered heatmap The scale corresponds to the Pearson correlation coefficient
         between contrast profiles.
 Red corresponds to positive correlation and
         blue to negative correlation.
 The contrast heatmap quickly highlights